Novak Djokovic advances at French Open then sends political message about Kosovo

 “Kosovo is our heart, stronghold, the centre of the most important events, the biggest battle took place there, the most monasteries.
 There are many reasons why I wrote this.”

-The Serbia football team were fined by FIFA at the World Cup in November after a flag showing Kosovo as part of the country was displayed in their changing room.
+The Serbia football team were fined by FIFA at the World Cup in November after a flag showing Kosovo as part of the country was displayed in their changing room, but Djokovic is not expected to face any sanctions.

 Djokovic is, of course, no stranger to controversy and he was dragged into a row at the Australian Open in January after his father Srdjan was pictured with pro-Russia demonstrators, which he later insisted was unwitting.